schmelter-sap/jmc/README.md

 # Mission Control

+*This is a friendly fork of [openjdk/jmc](https://github.com/openjdk/jmc).
+It aims to integrate changes and improvements for the specific needs of SAP customers.*

 Mission Control is an open source production time profiling and diagnostics tool for Java.

 Builds of Mission Control can currently be found in the Oracle JDK on supported platforms and in the Eclipse marketplace.